 I’ve got another story.
 We’ve all turned to a colleague after a resus and said ‘Gosh!
 That was pretty tough.’
 Then the colleague says ‘You think that was hard?
-Let me tell you about the time that I did a resuscitative C-section, with nothing but a rusty screwdriver and a banana peel, while dangling upside down from a helicopter, while crocodiles were nipping at my testicles…’ Honestly, that sort of response makes no-one feel good.
+Let me tell you about the time that I did a resuscitative C-section, with nothing but a rusty screwdriver and a banana peel, while dangling upside down, with crocodiles nipping at my testicles…’ Honestly, that sort of response makes no-one feel good.
 The correct response is ‘Yes.
 That was really tough.
 Are you okay?’

 Never invalidate the emotional responses of others.
 Because the only knobs that are required in the emergency department are of the mechanical variety.

 Thanks – and remember that civility saves lives.

 * Names of patients and details of events have been changed for privacy reasons